“She had a more positive influence on the climate for film in America than any other single person over the last three decades.”

 Doug is known for his work on The Invisible War, The Hunting Ground, and 20 Feet from Stardom (A.C.E.
 Award).
 Over twenty years as a award-winning filmmaker, currently focusing on top level documentary features and independent film productions through his Los Angeles-based company, MadPix, Inc.

 Helen is an alumnus of the University of St Andrews in Scotland.
 She graduated with an MA in Film Studies and Art History in 2014, and is currently based in New York.
-She has worked as production assistant, script supervisor and social media manager on “What She Said: The Art of Pauline Kael.”
+She has worked as script supervisor, researcher and social media manager on “What She Said: The Art of Pauline Kael.”

 David O. Russell